 Natal Saturn Retrograde

 Jyotish practitioners sometimes treat natal Saturn vakri as carrying significant karmic weight from earlier lives.
-The chart owner is not being punished; they are being given a graha whose retrograde state ensures they cannot avoid the karmic curriculum the chart was built around.
+The person is not being punished; they are being given a graha whose retrograde state ensures they cannot avoid the karmic curriculum the chart was built around.
 With maturity, this placement very often produces the late bloomer, the person whose real life work flowers in their forties, fifties, and beyond, after decades of inner work the world could not see.

 Transit Saturn Retrograde

 What Saturn retrograde gives in exchange for the slowdown is structural clarity.
-By the end of the period, the chart owner usually knows which commitments are sustainable and which were built on borrowed weight.
+By the end of the period, the person usually knows which commitments are sustainable and which were built on borrowed weight.
 The full Saturn (Shani) guide covers Saturn's broader role, including Sade Sati and the Saturn Return, both of which interact with Saturn's retrograde cycles in important ways.

 Why Rahu and Ketu Are Always Retrograde